How to manage Trello in your organization

 Managing content in Trello

-The steps above allow you to manage individual user accounts, enabling or preventing specific users to access Trello, but they don't allow you to manage Trello content such as Workspaces, boards and cards.
+The steps above allow you to manage individual user accounts, but they don't allow you to manage Trello content such as Workspaces, boards, and cards.

-Managing Trello content is a feature available on the Premium and Trello Enterprise subscriptions.
+Managing Trello content from managed users is a feature available to Enterprise admins with Trello Enterprise subscriptions.

 We have a few articles that might be useful when deciding which plan best suits your needs: